Gitmaxd/ai-init/README.md

 AI Init helps you quickly set up the foundation for AI-assisted development by creating a standardized structure of files and directories.
 This structure helps AI tools like GitHub Copilot, Cursor, and WindSurf better understand your project context and maintain knowledge across sessions.

+Originally designed with Next.js projects in mind, AI Init works well with various JavaScript/TypeScript project types but offers the most comprehensive support for Next.js applications.

 ## 🔄 How It Works

 AI Init is a one-time scaffolding tool - it sets up the structure and then gets out of your way.
 There's no ongoing dependency or library to maintain.
 The created files provide context to AI assistants, helping them: